nipil/arduino_spindle_encoder/README.md

 # Arduino Spindle Encoder

-This is the design and files for a lathe spindle encoder, which can be used to :
+This is the design and files for a lathe spindle encoder.

+Available functionalities :

 - use the lathe's spindle as a **dividing head** for various circular patterns
+  - accurate angular positionning with a 0.1 degrees step
+  - setting zero by long button press (in angular mode only)
+  - optional : absolute encoder mode (requires Z pin on encoder and activating a #define)

+- monitor **real spindle speed**
+  - real time display in rotation par minute display (RPM)
-- monitor **real spindle speed** (in case of a VFD or DC motor)
+  - useful in case of a VFD or DC motor or to monitor motor load during work
+  - works in forward and reverse

+- optional : raw encoder value display

+- optional : interrupt service routine timing via LED BUILTIN pin

+# Limitations

+- display is limited to 4 digits
+  - max 9999 RPM then overflow
+  - do not use encoders with more than 2000 pulses per revolution
+  - 1-digit precision (and display) for angular degrees of rotation

+- encoder output bandwitch
+  - maximum output frequency is 100kHz for the reference below
+  - you choice of PPR must satisfy `RPM * 4 * PPR / 60 < 100_000`
+  - because 1 rotation = 4 * number of pulse per revolution = events
+  - to chose your encoder PPR, check `desired_RPM * PPR < 1 500 000`

 # Components